ess-dmsc/nexus-constructor/tests/UITests.md

 - The cylinders radius should intersect the upper edges of the cubes front faces, and the rear edges of the cubes bottom faces.

-## Validating Component Names
+## Validating Group Names

-Click the 'Add component' button.
-Select a Cylinder geometry and leave the other options untouched.
+Click the 'Group' button after selecting 'entry (NXentry)' in the NeXus tree view.
+- Create an 'NXsample' component called "Sample" under 'entry (NXentry)'.
-Try to name this new component "Sample".
+- Now create another 'NXsample' and try to name this new component "Sample" as well.
 - The text field will accept the name "Sampl"
-- Once you try to type in the remaining "e" a red cross will appear.
+- Once you try to type in the remaining "e" the line edit should turn red.
-- Placing your mouse over the cross will show a message saying that component names must be unique.
+- Placing your mouse over the line edit will show a message saying that group name is not valid, and it will suggest naming it "Sample1" instead.

-Remove focus from the text field by selecting a different field or by moving the mouse out of the window.
-- The red cross disappear and the message will no longer be accessible.
-- The component name will still be "Sampl".

-Change the name back to its default and click "Add" without changing any of the other options.
-Expand the component details box in the left-hand-side of the main window.
-- Repeat the steps above and you should observe the same behaviour.

-Change the name back to its default again.
-Expand the component details box.
-Click the 'Full editor' button.
-- Repeat the steps above and you should observe the same behaviour.
+- It should not be possible to press 'Add group' while the line edit is colored red.
+- The rule is that groups on the save level must have unique names.
+We should however be able to create an 'NXinstrument' under the 'entry (NXentry)' node and under the instrument create a 'NXsample' named Sample.
+Confirm that this is in reality the case!

 ## Validating Units